sarahc-dev/takeaway-project/README.md

 Questions:
-When mocking - should you add a fail case where a method is not passed a class instance when it should be? eg. add_dish(dish)
+When mocking - should you add a fail case where a method is not passed a class instance when it should be? eg. add_dish(dish) MenuFormatter integration test - is this a correct way to test the output?